Lloyd Hall (Bremerhaven)

-The Lloyd Hall (German:Lloydhalle) was a passenger terminal in Bremerhaven, at the "Kaiserhafen I" dock, was built in 1870, rebuilt in 1897, and destroyed in 1944 during World War II.
+The Lloyd Hall (German:Lloydhalle) was a maritime passenger terminal in Bremerhaven, at the "Kaiserhafen I" dock, was built in 1870, rebuilt in 1897, and destroyed in 1944 during World War II.

 Background

 The first Lloydhalle was opened in 1870 when the Norddeutscher Lloyd started operations at the New Port in Bremerhaven.

 After 1890, large passenger ships could no longer be accommodated in Bremerhaven, but instead were sent to Nordenham on the opposite side of the Weser river.

 With the construction of Kaiserhafen I–III docks from 1872 to 1909 and after the construction of the Kaiser lock in 1897, the then largest express steamers of Norddeutscher Lloyd were able to call at the Bremerhaven ports again.
 At the same time, the Lloyd Hall was completed at the base of the wharf on the western quay of the Kaiser lock in order to accommodate the increased passenger load.

 The second Lloyd Hall was designed and built by the contractor and architect Bernhard Scheller.
 It had several waiting rooms, a customs and baggage hall and the telegraph station.
 From the covered platform, the upper cabin classes embarked by boat to the ship, which was otherwise ready to depart.
 Most of the emigrants on the "between deck" had already boarded at Kaiserhafen III.